 350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
 Line two

 In the bowl of

-your electric mixer (or with a hand mixer), beat the butter and sugars until
+your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter

 and beat to combine.
 In a separate bowl whisk together the flour, baking